jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 Pig&Dan: Easily - a DJ set should have some foreplay.
 If you just bang it out there’s nowhere to go, it’s just a bang and over.
 We feel a whole event should be a crescendo where warm up DJs should slowly excite the crowd and so on.
 It’s a build-up, so people have the energy to orgasm at the correct moments.
 <br><br>

-**RR: That's a good way of putting it.
+**RR: Steamy!
+Ha.
 Finally, if we asked you to describe each other in 3 words, what would you say?**

 Dan: Chaotic, impulsive, unique.